stulp/inheritance_composition_polymorphism/README.md

 }
 ```

 Now we can start playing the game!
 Below an example, where player1 and player2 provide a command.
-Strangely, `setX` is called in between, leading for unclear semantics of the `undo()` command.
-In fact, `setX` should really not be called on `MyStateUndo` at all, because the state change is not pushed on the stack of changes!
+Strangely, `setX(int)` is called in between, leading for unclear semantics of the `undo()` command.
+In fact, `setX(int)` should really not be called on `MyStateUndo` at all, because the state change is not pushed on the stack of changes!

 ```Java
     MyStateUndo state3 = new MyStateUndo();